Last Updated on 17 December, 2020 by Veronica

 Day 17.
 John O’Groats – Inverness

-Then we went to Sinclair Castle, it is worth a visit, especially for the surroundings where the castle is located.
+Then we went to Sinclair Castle; it is worth visiting, especially for its surroundings.

-From there we went to Hill O’many Stane, which is a hill with many small menires placed in order, are from the Neolithic.
-Just like the Camster Cairns, we saw afterward, which are a kind of temples, which look like they’re made of piled stones.
+From there, we went to Hill O’many Stane, which is a hill with many small menires placed in order, are from the Neolithic.
+Then, just like the Camster Cairns, we saw afterward, which are kind of temples that look like they’re made of piled stones.

-We stop at Brora and ate very well, we are getting experts in finding good places with a good price.
+We stop at Brora and ate very well; we are getting experts in finding good places at a good price.

 Day 18.
 Inverness – Aberdeen

 We’re still doing a spectacular few days, so we decided to take advantage and get out soon.
-We visited Brodie Castle and then Elgin Cathedral.
+First, we visited Brodie Castle and then Elgin Cathedral.

-We had breakfast in Aberlour in a place called Byre, without a doubt the best Scottish breakfast of the whole trip.
+We had breakfast in Aberlour in a place called Byre, which was undoubtedly the best Scottish breakfast of the trip.

 We visited The Cooperage Speyside, which is a visitable handcrafted barrel factory.
 You can watch them do and repair them live.
 Totally recommendable.